top of page

 The early varieties of rapeseed oil contained high levels of uric acid which is thought to have detrimental effects on human health.
 In 1976, canola oil (a word derived from ‘Canada’ and ‘ola’, meaning ‘oil’) was registered.
 The following year, the low-uric acid rapeseed oil was introduced as an edible oil in Europe (Lin Lin, 2013).

-Canola oil (or ‘rapeseed oil’ as it is known as in the UK) is the third largest vegetable oil by volume produced globally after palm and soybean oil (Wittenberger K, 2012).
+Canola oil (or ‘rapeseed oil’ as it is known as in the UK) is the third most consumed vegetable oil worldwide after palm and soybean oil (Shahbandeh 2023).

 Rapeseed oil or Cold-pressed rapeseed oil?

-In the UK, when you buy a bottle of vegetable oil, it’s likely to be rapeseed oil (check the ingredients list to see).
-The oil is extracted from the rapeseed using heat and a chemical solvent.
+In the UK, when you buy a bottle of vegetable oil, it’s likely to be rapeseed oil (you can check the ingredients list to see).
+The oil is extracted from the rapeseed using heat and a chemical solvent such as hexane.
+Using heat and hexane helps extract the maximum amount of oil from the rapeseed.
+During processing the solvent (hexane) mix evaporates completely, so that there is no residual hexane in the final extracted oil.
+To read more about the processing of rapeseed oil see this article by Dr Guy Crosby, School of Public Health, Harvard.

 With cold-pressed rapeseed oil, the seeds are gently pressed at less than 40˚C, ensuring that the full nutritional value of the oil is retained.
 Once pressed, the oil is filtered to ensure particles are removed before being bottled and labelled.